 Producers negotiate with pipeline operators (or other transport providers) to transport their products to market on a firm or interruptible basis.
 Transportation availability is highly variable across different jurisdictions and regions.
 This variability can determine the nature of transportation commitments available, the number of potential customers that can be reached in a cost-effective manner and the price received.
 Due to growing production and a lack of new and expanded pipeline and rail infrastructure capacity, producers in Western Canada have experienced low commodity pricing relative to other markets in the last several years.
-Enbridge's commissioning of Line 3 in the second half of 2021 improved Western Canadian pricing and the commissioning of Trans Mountain Expansion anticipated in the fourth quarter of 2023 is expected to result in excess industry egress capacity.
+Enbridge's commissioning of Line 3 in the second half of 2021 improved Western Canadian pricing and the commissioning of Trans Mountain Expansion anticipated in the first half of 2024 is expected to result in excess industry egress capacity.
 Under the Canadian Constitution Act, 1867, the regulation of interprovincial and international pipelines falls within the federal government's jurisdiction and proposed pipeline projects require a regulatory review by the Canada Energy Regulator ("CER") and approval by the Canadian federal government ("Cabinet") under the Canadian Energy Regulator Act (Canada) (the "CERA") to proceed.
 An impact assessment by the Impact Assessment Agency ("IA Agency") and a determination by Cabinet that a pipeline project is in the public interest may also be required under the Impact Assessment Act (the "IAA").
 The CERA and IAA collectively aim to create efficiencies in the project approval process while upholding stringent environmental and regulatory standards.

-However, the enactment of the CERA and IAA in 2019 triggered the replacement of the CER with the National Energy Board ("NEB") and its established regulatory framework.
-This created regulatory uncertainty at the federal level regarding the approval process for proposed major pipeline projects, impacting certain investment decisions.
+The regulatory uncertainty at the federal level regarding the approval process for proposed major pipeline projects has impacted certain investment decisions.
 Even when projects are approved by the Canadian government, such projects often face further delays due to interference by provincial, municipal and, in the case of international pipelines, foreign governments.
 Additional delays causing further uncertainty result from legal opposition related to issues such as Indigenous rights and title and a government's duty to consult and accommodate Indigenous peoples.